Investigations

 Test

-It is important to establish a baseline for MRD testing based on immunophenotypic, molecular, and/or cytogenetic features of the leukaemic cell.
+It is important to establish a baseline for MRD testing based on immunophenotypic and molecular features of the leukaemic lymphoblast.

 MRD testing enables depth and speed of remission to be assessed during treatment.
 It is prognostically important and can guide therapeutic decisions.

-The exact tests for MRD depend on the patient, and assays available to the treating centre.
+The method used for MRD testing depends on the patient, and the assays available to the treating centre.

-The preferred sample for MRD testing is the first small volume (of up to 3 mL) pull of the bone marrow aspirate and/or peripheral blood.[57]
+The preferred sample for MRD testing is the first small volume (of up to 3 mL) pull of the bone marrow aspirate, if feasible.[60]

 Result